Three steps to integrate the healthcare system

 2. The customer requirements drive the supply chain integration.

 Best Practices: Decision delegation, joint planning and collaborative design

 As companies increasingly rely on third party suppliers to help develop their products and deliver services the need to collaborate and integrate with suppliers increases.
 Studies have shown that leading companies that closely collaborate with their suppliers outperform comparative companies.
 The right suppliers can provide a strategic advantage if they have the ability to adjust their operations to changing market conditions.

-The challenge is healthcare is that most payers and providers operate on a transactional or fee for service basis and few acknowledge the existence of healthcare delivery supply chain.
-However, the entire system would benefit if payers and providers embraced the relationship and worked collaboratively to eliminate redundant systems and streamline the processes necessary to enable providers to be more responsive to their markets.
+The challenge is healthcare is that most payers and providers operate on a transactional or fee for service basis and few acknowledge the existence of the healthcare delivery supply chain.
+However, the entire system would benefit if payers and providers embraced the relationship and worked collaboratively to eliminate redundant systems and to streamline the processes necessary to enable providers to be more responsive to their markets.

 3. A win-win relationship has to be the cornerstone of supply chain success.

 Best Practices: Shared extended performance measures, risk/cost/gain sharing